orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 For detail on the process names and more, see [Running processes upon page load ](../../../configuration/properties/form-runner-detail-page.md#running-processes-upon-page-load).

+[SINCE Orbeon Forms 2024.1] It is also possible to explicitly specify the process to run via the `fr-process-name` URL parameter.
+When specified, the `fr-process-name` parameter takes precedence over the `oxf.fr.detail.process.*` properties.
+Example:

+- `/fr/service/acme/order/edit/fc4c32532e8d35a2d0b84e2cf076bb070e9c1e8e?fr-process-name=custom-process`

 ### Returning form data

 [SINCE Orbeon Forms 2021.1]